 In a letter dated November 28th, 2016, Chief Jody Kasper responded to Musgrave’s request, writing, “As of this date the Northampton Police Department does not own or operate drones.
 Therefore, we do not have any of the associated paperwork including the above listed items.”

 Technically the Northampton Police Department didn’t operate drones at that time, but the day Kasper penned the letter responding to Musgrave’s request, they purchased one.
 According to documents obtained by The Shoestring via a records request, the NPD purchased its first drone on November 28th, 2016—on the same day Musgrave sent his 80th follow up email.
-Further, although the letter was dated November 28th, Kasper didn’t send it to MuckRock until 9:41 am on December 1st, the day the drone arrived, according to a timestamped screenshot provided to The Shoestring from MuckRock.
+Further, although the letter was dated November 28th, Kasper didn’t send it to MuckRock until 9:41 am on December 1st, the day the drone arrived (from Amazon), according to a timestamped screenshot provided to The Shoestring from MuckRock.

 Musgrave had explicitly requested information relevant to the acquisition of police drones, including communications between the police department and the drone vendors, information which, according to Kasper, didn’t exist on November 28th.
 Kasper, who has been praised as a champion of transparency, told The Shoestring: “I have no responsibility to wait for future records to be produced before responding to an inquiry.”